aerogear/offix/website/versioned_docs/version-0.8.2/ref-offline.md

 Offix makes your cache simple to manage, with out of the box cache helpers in `offix-cache` or by automatically wrapping these helpers in offix-client through the `OfflineClient` class.

-To use the `offlineMutate` function, we first need to create our `MutationHelperOptions` object.
+To use the `offlineMutation` function, we first need to create our `MutationHelperOptions` object.
 This is an extension of Apollo's MutationOptions.

 ```javascript
 const { CacheOperation } = require('offix-cache');